-Dillian Whyte is a British heavyweight boxer who held the WBC interim world title for a second time having previously held it between 2019 to 2020.
+Dillian Whyte is a British heavyweight boxer who currently holds the WBC interim world title for a second time having previously held it between 2019 to 2020.
 The Brixton man is also a former British, WBC Silver and WBO international titlist.

 Whyte, who 'dodged bullets' in Jamaica, moved to the UK at the age of 12 and admitted he struggled to progress at school in London.